-People who have celiac disease follow a gluten-free diet to keep symptoms under control.
+People who have celiac disease and those who are sensitive to gluten products follow a gluten-free diet to keep symptoms under control.
 Gluten is a protein commonly found in grains, such as wheat, rye, and barley, as well as in many food additives.
 Gluten can damage the small intestine in people with celiac disease, preventing the body from absorbing all of the nutrients from food.

 Out of all of the food groups, the grain group poses the most problems for people with celiac disease.
 This is because many of these products contain gluten.
 But there are gluten-free choices, including:

-About 6-8 ounces depending on your age, gender, and level of physical activity
+About 6-8 ounces of gluten-free grain depending on your age, gender, and level of physical activity

 You can eat nearly all types of fresh, frozen, and canned veggies.
 You should avoid vegetables in sauce since sauces could contain gluten.
 Also avoid any veggies that are breaded, as well as French fries.